Amazing things people do to celebrate a cicada emergence

 Songs about cicadas.
 Over the years many artists have recorded songs about cicadas.
 There’s a music compilation called 17-Year Itch featuring songs about periodical cicadas…

-… recently a musician called Dr Chordate wrote a song called Periodic Cicadas.
-Last year someone made a funny hip hop music video called Attack of the Cicadas.
+… recently a musician called Dr. Chordate wrote a song called Periodic Cicadas.
 Would you write a song about a periodical cicada emergence?

-Report your cicada sightings to Magicicada.org so they can add your cicadas to their maps.
+Report your cicada sightings to Cicadas @ UCONN (formerly Magicicada.org) so they can add your cicadas to their maps.

 Don’t forget to photograph and video cicadas, and share them on Pinterest, Instagram, Flickr, YouTube and Vimeo.
 Blog or Tweet about your cicada experiences, and don’t forget to let us know about your cicadas on Twitter @cicadamania or Facebook.